crossplane/crossplane/CONTRIBUTING.md

 distinct commits.

 Once your change is written, tested, and documented the final step is to have it reviewed!
-You'll be presented with a template and a small checklist, when you open a PR.
+You'll be presented with a template and a small checklist when you open a PR.
 Please read the template and fill out the checklist.
 Please make all PR request changes in subsequent commits.
 This allows your reviewers to see what has changed as you address their comments.
 Be mindful